 It is well known that the detection of diluted species in exchange with a main spin reservoir can be facilitated by taking advantage of this exchange.
-This has given rise to the Chemical Exchange Saturation Transfer (CEST) experiments, which principle lies in the rf saturation at the frequency of these diluted species and the observation of the subsequent loss of magnetization of the main reservoir due to the exchange (see for instance Vinogradov et al. (2013)).
-Schröder and co-workers have extended this approach to hyperpolarized species, creating the Hyper-CEST sequence (Schroder et al., 2006).
+This has given rise to the Chemical Exchange Saturation Transfer (CEST) experiments, whose principle lies in the radio-frequency (rf) saturation at the frequency of these diluted species and the observation of the subsequent loss of magnetization of the main reservoir due to the exchange (see for instance Vinogradov et al., 2013).
+Schröder and co-workers have extended this approach to hyperpolarized species, creating the Hyper-CEST sequence (Schröder et al., 2006).

-But sequences of the CEST family are usually reserved to high magnetic fields.
-For instance, for detection of metabolites such as glutamate or carnosine, 1H CEST is an efficient method (Cai et al., 2012; Bodet et al., 2015).
-But it would not come to mind to use a CEST sequence with a low magnetic field, as the frequency splitting between the two environments in exchange is only ca. 3.3 ppm (140 Hz at 1 Tesla).
-However, due to the very wide chemical shift range of xenon, this can be envisioned in the case of 129Xe NMR-based biosensors.
+However, sequences of the CEST family are usually restricted to high magnetic fields.
+For instance, for detection of metabolites such as glutamate or carnosine, H CEST is an efficient method (Cai et al., 2012; Bodet et al., 2015).
+However, it would not come to mind to use a CEST sequence with a low magnetic field, as the frequency splitting between the two environments in exchange is only ca. 3.3 ppm (140 Hz at 1 T).
+However, due to the very wide chemical shift range of xenon, this can be envisioned in the case of Xe NMRbased biosensors.

-Due to the huge advantage of a spectrum-per-spectrum averaging instead of a point-per-point averaging for hyperpolarized species, we decided to turn to the ultra-fast version of the CEST experiment, initially proposed by Jerschow and co-workers in 1H (Xu et al., 2013).
-In this sequence, saturation is applied in the presence of a gradient, which amounts to saturate only a slice of the sample.
+Due to the huge advantage of a spectrum-per-spectrum averaging instead of a point-per-point averaging for hyperpolarized species, we decided to turn to the ultra-fast version of the CEST experiment, initially proposed by Jerschow and co-workers in H (Xu et al., 2013).
+In this sequence, saturation is applied in the presence of a gradient, which amounts to saturating only a slice of the sample.
 After a read pulse, the receiver is open in the presence of a second gradient which decodes the profile of the sample along it.
-By subtracting two experiments recorded with and without saturation, one obtains the Z-spectrum.
-Note that this sequence can be combined to localized spectroscopy or imaging schemes, see for instance Döpfert et al. (2014b); Xu et al. (2016); Liu et al. (2016).
+By subtracting two experiments recorded with and without saturation, one obtains the Z spectrum.
+Note that this sequence can be combined with localized spectroscopy or imaging schemes; see, for instance, Döpfert et al. (2014b), Xu et al. (2016), and Liu et al. (2016).

-In the past, the Ultra-Fast Z-spectroscopy (UFZ) experiment was successfully applied in hyperpolarized 129Xe NMR for the study of biosensors by us and others (Boutin et al., 2013; Döpfert et al., 2014a), and also for detection of low amounts of biological cells (Berthault and Boutin, 2015)).
+In the past, the ultra-fast Z spectroscopy (UFZ) experiment was successfully applied in hyperpolarized Xe NMR for the study of biosensors by us and others (Boutin et al., 2013; Döpfert et al., 2014a) and also for detection of low numbers of biological cells (Berthault and Boutin, 2015).